 Being certified by IFMGA allows guides to practice their profession outside their home countries and provides them with liability insurance.

 The training for this first generation of mountain guides from Eastern Europe was possible thanks to a cooperation between the IFMGA, ENSA —the French National School of Ski and Alpinism—, the Austrian Mountain Guide Association and other alpine countries.
 “We are here today because they have helped us and supported us, we are very grateful”, says Cosmin.

 Most Eastern or Central European countries don’t have an IFMGA member association.
-Only Slovenia, Poland, Czech Republic and Slovakia are formal IFMGA members and yet they are unable to organize a training every year since they have a low number of candidates.
+Only Slovenia, Poland, Czech Republic and Slovakia are formal IFMGA members and yet they are unable to organize training every year since they have a low number of candidates.
 “For small countries, training is not always sustainable and demands big expenses for associations and individuals”, Cosmin explains.
-The EEMGA enables all these countries to receive an international training.
+The EEMGA enables all these countries to receive international training.

 These are the countries that fall under the scope of the EEMGA:

 Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Georgia, Greece, Hungary, Kosovo, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia, Turkey and Ukraine.

 The IFMGA training is highly competitive and strict.
 Just to mention an example, out of 70 candidates from Eastern Europe who took the entry test, only 18 met the prerequisites and were able to continue.
 Currently, only 14 IFMGA Aspirant Mountain Guides will the final exam to become fully qualified IFMGA guides in June 2018 in Chamonix.